-In 2022/23, the National Treasury, the South African Reserve Bank and the Statistics South Africa, embarked on a process to develop a web portal where public entities will move from reporting quarterly on an Excel template to the web-based portal.
-Consultations with public entities and the executive authority departments have taken place and the web portal was adopted.
-The web portal has seen some challenges during the developmental phase due to the size of the information to be collected through the portal.
-Once this hurdle is overcome, there will be the piloting phase to selected public entities, the testing and the roll out to all public entities.
-The public entities should expect to move towards the web-based reporting in the 2025/26 financial year.
+In 2022/23, the National Treasury, the South African Reserve Bank and Statistics South Africa embarked on a process to develop a web portal where public entities will move from reporting quarterly on an Excel template to the web-based portal.
+The project is currently in the pilot phase, which will be followed by testing and a rollout to all public entities.
+The public entities should expect to move towards web-based reporting in the 2026/27 financial year.

 These guidelines are aimed at improving transparency and enhancing oversight over the financial and non-financial performance of constitutional institutions and public entities.
-Public entities are therefore required to provide quarterly reports not only to their Executive Authorities but also to other mentioned government stakeholders.
+Public entities are therefore required to provide quarterly reports not only to their Executive Authorities but also to the other mentioned government stakeholders.

-^{&#}x27;Institutions' refer to constitutional institutions and public entities listed in Schedules 2, 3A and 3B of the (PFMA),
+1 'Institutions' refer to constitutional institutions and public entities listed in Schedules 2, 3A and 3B of the (PFMA), 1999.